-Note: LegalVision cannot assist you with finding your tax file number – we recommend you contact the Australian Tax Office.
+Note: We cannot assist you with finding your tax file number and recommend you contact the Australian Tax Office.
 Call the ATO on 13 28 61.
 Enquiries left on this page will not be responded to.

 So you’ve got a new job, or perhaps you are making an application through Centrelink, or applying for an ABN.
 You go to fill in a form, and they are asking for your Tax File Number.
 But who knows their Tax File Number off the top of their head?
 It might be something you applied for years ago when you got your first job at McDonald’s, and you would have no idea where the original letter from the tax office is, or even recall if you received one.
 Thankfully, there are some ways you can find out what those six elusive digits are.